What Is Pickleball?

 Pickleball is the fastest growing sport in Ontario!
 Pickleball combines the sports of badminton, tennis and ping pong.
 You play with a paddle similar to ping pong but larger and a wiffleball.
 The game is played on a badminton court and you lower the net to the height of a tennis net.
 Pickleball is played with similar rules to ping pong and you use a under hand serve.
 It's lots of fun especially when you try to put spin on the ball.

-Pickleball started in 2010 at the Woodstock Badminton Club located at 310 Hunter Street, where it is played by all age groups 5 days a week.
-In the Spring, Summer and Fall, pickleball is also played at the outdoor pickleball courts located at 176 Park Row located 5 minutes away from the Club.
+Pickleball started in 2010 at the Woodstock Badminton Club located at 310 Hunter Street, where it is played by all age groups and skill levels 6 days a week.
+In the Spring, Summer and Fall, pickleball is also played at the free City operated outdoor pickleball courts located at 176 Park Row located 5 minutes away from the Club.

 Everyone is welcome to come out and try one of North America's fastest growing sports!
 Pickleball is a great way to get active, keep active, and have fun at the same time.
 It has great aerobics value.